 Get Professional Help: Sometimes deep-rooted pain and issues can block our ability to be self-aware.
 If you are working hard to ignore painful parts of your life you will likely block out important aspects of the self as well.
 In this case, working with a professional counselor can help to uncover and heal hidden trauma and pain.
 Maybe you are carrying around pain that desperately needs to be healed.
 Don’t allow fear or judgment to keep you from getting the help that you need so that you can become who God created you to be.

-2 thoughts on “7 Tips For Increasing Self-Awareness”
+5 responses to “7 Tips For Increasing Self-Awareness”